I’m going to let you in on a not-so-little secret….I LOVE THE HOLIDAYS!

 3. Dress up your dining table…

 A favorite of mine for any occasion!
 Your dining table is a great place to get festive.
 We celebrate Chrismakkuh in the Sky household so I tend to try to bring in elements of both holidays when decorating and/or being winter specific instead of holiday specific.
 One of my favorite holiday tablescapes was last year’s winter white table.
-This year I wanted to go with more greens and mix metals, with the centerpiece being a beautiful boxwood wreath, that I accented with baby’s breath and our new crystal menorah!
+This year I wanted to go with more greens and mix metals, with the centerpiece being a beautiful boxwood wreath, that I accented with baby’s breath and our new (and super affordable) crystal menorah!

 4. Wreaths aren’t just for the front door…